CamoCatX/camocatx.github.io/blog/_posts/2024-07-15-Hitch-Hikers-Guide-PowerShell-Default-Parameters-Values.md

 Which points to Raw UI… Which shows us the variables for colours changing.
 > **Don’t think this concept is a onetime deal, it’s all throughout the language and you can find some pretty interesting stuff with it.**

-Now if you want to know all the emotions available on your palate, [this command](https://stackoverflow.com/questions/20541456/list-of-all-colors-available-for-powershell) will produce an overengineered example:
+Now if you want to know all the emotions available on your palate, [this command](https://stackoverflow.com/questions/20541456/list-of-all-colors-available-for-powershell) will produce an over-engineered example:

 ```powershell
 $colors = [enum]::GetValues([System.ConsoleColor])